View a markdown version of this page

 To restore the IIS backups that you created from the source server on the target server, use the following steps:

-1. Create a folder named backup in the C:\windows\system32\inetsrv folder and place the source backup folder inside it.
+1. Create a folder named backup in the C:\windows\system32\inetsrv folder, and then place the source backup folder inside it.

 2. Open a command prompt and run as administrator.